cmeiklejohn/kubernetes-hello-world-example/README.md

 ## Common Instructions

-Here's the commands to run the application using a given image.
-These instructions are applicable to any cluster, once deployed on the appropriate cloud provider.
+Once you bootstrap a cluster, the following commands can be used to launch an image using Kubernetes on that cluster.

 ```
 $ kubectl create deployment hello-web --image=${IMAGE}